junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 The corner of Sam's lip twitches upwards a little bit, though disappears equally fast given everything in his mind right now, he looks at Crowley and says sincerely, "Welcome back."

 "Why don't you want us to know you're back?"
 Dean asks, and quickly cuts himself off, "You know what, doesn't matter.
-Cass is still dying.
+Cas is still dying.
 Where do you keep that mind-hacking device?"

 Crowley raises his eyebrows, "Why do I...?
 Are you kidding me?
 Exactly because something like this, you want my help, I give it to you, and a few more times later, you need my life to help, and I'll give it too.
 Honestly I don't want to die again, but apparently mommy dear still inevitably drags me back into the game."